↑

 It could even be that your home or car requires a professional service.

-Give the professionals a call and get on their books so you can cross those items off of your to-do list.
+Call the professionals and get on their books so you can cross those items off your to-do list.

 Plus, you’ll feel like you’re making progress and improvements for your future!